ksalvo15/JavaScript-Projects/README.md

 This project is a pizza complany website where you can order a pizza and add toppings. it takes all the input and calculates a price

 # Tic Tac Toe
-This is a tic tac toe game where you play the computer
+This is a tic tac toe game where you play the computer.
+I used Javascript to program the computer to make random choices to place an x or an o on it's turn

 # Calculator
 This is a basic calculator